Fleeming Jenkin: Personality and assessment

 Jenkin was a good father, joining in his children's play as well as directing their studies.
 The boys used to wait outside his office for him at the close of business hours; and a story is told of little Frewen, the second son, entering in to him one day, while he was at work, and holding out a toy crane he was making, with the request, 'Papa you might finiss windin' this for me, I'm so very busy to-day.'
 He was fond of animals too, and his dog Plate regularly accompanied him to the university.
 But, as he used to say, 'It's a cold home where a dog is the only representative of a child.'

 In the Highlands, Jenkin learned to love the Highland character and ways of life.
 He shot, rode and swam well, and taught his boys athletic exercises, boating, salmon fishing, and so on.
 He learned to dance a Highland reel, and began the study of Gaelic; but it proved too difficult for Jenkin.
 Once he took his family to Alt Aussee, in the Steiermark (Styria), where he hunted chamois, won a prize for shooting at the Schützenfest, learned the local dialect, sketched the neighbourhood, and danced the steirischen Ländler with the peasants.

 His parents and parents-in-law had come to live in Edinburgh, but they all died within ten months of each other.
-Jenkin had showed great devotion to them in their illnesses, and was worn out with grief and watching.
+Jenkin had shown great devotion to them in their illnesses, and was worn out with grief and watching.
 His telpherage, too, had given him considerable anxiety; and his mother's illness, which affected her mind, had caused him fear.
 He was planning a holiday to Italy with his wife to recuperate, and had a minor operation on his foot, which resulted in blood poisoning.
 There seemed to be no danger, and his wife was reading aloud to him as he lay in bed, when his mind began to wander.
 He probably never regained his senses before he died.